LiyuCode/sqlite_clone_in_c/P4/README.md

    ```
  - Optionally, install `rebornix.ruby` extension on `VSCode`

- now you are good to go write the test script, `db_spec.rb`.
+ Now we are good to go write the test script, `db_spec.rb`.